oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 | Time to complete       | 5 minutes
 | Category               | Getting Started

-The sample demonstrates how to use software products that are powered by the [Intel® oneAPI Data Analytics Library (oneDAL)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html) and some components found in the [Intel® AI Analytics Toolkit (AI Kit)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+The sample demonstrates how to use software products that are powered by the [Intel® oneAPI Data Analytics Library (oneDAL)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html) and some components found in the [Intel® AI Tools](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 ## Purpose